chryket/moak/website/docs/about/governance.md

  More classrooms were followed by a school hall, then a neighbour's house was bought for the kindergarten.

  **The rest has been a story of continuing growth and development, where parents, staff and pupils form a vibrant and strong school community, a school where teachers really love to teach.**

+## Governance

+Michael Oak Waldorf School is based on a foundation of strong parent involvement and teachers who are passionate about educating children.

+It is the active involvement of parents that make the community of Michael Oak so special.

+The school is governed by an active [Board of Trustees](/about/working_groups#board-of-trustees) comprising both parents and teachers.

+The Board acts in accordance with the terms of the Notarial Trust Deed of the Michael Oak School Association.

+The [College of Teachers](/about/working_groups#college-of-teachers) is responsible for the application of the curriculum and the day-to-day to running of the school.

+Different sub-committees and working groups fulfil vital roles and functions that keep the school working as a vibrant collective.
+Parents are encouraged to become involved.

+Michael Oak is a Waldorf school of excellence, offering inspiration and leadership in Education.

 Michael Oak is a registered independent school and a member of the Independent Schools Association in South Africa (ISASA).